pact-foundation/docs.pact.io/website/docs/provider/recommended_configuration.md

 ---
-title: Recommended configuration
+title: Recommended configuration for verifying pacts
 ---

 There are typically two different reasons why a pact verification task will need to be run.

 1. When the provider makes a change
    * In this situation, a full "regression suite" pact verification needs to be made for all the consumers and all the supported stages (eg. `test`, `production`) to ensure that backwards compatibility is maintained.